 A REIT is a trust or company that owns property like retail properties, apartment blocks, or office blocks, and they can be private or public.
 By investing in a REIT, your returns will be similar to the returns someone gets when they buy stocks.

 It’s better to invest in a public REIT because they’re subject to many regulations and are usually a safer investment opportunity.
-If you’re looking to invest in real estate, but aren’t willing to manage a property, deal with the selling process, or answer to renters, this is a great strategy.
+Real estate investment properties in the UK are the greatest option if you want to invest but don’t want to maintain a property, deal with the selling process, or answer to renters.

 However, keep in mind that REITs aren’t very profitable.
 They usually deliver lower returns than the other strategies we talked about but are a great way of making some extra money on the side.
 Still, you won’t be able to count on a REIT as your main source of income.